 The nice thing about it is that it's simple: no assembly required, no power, batteries etc. It is also surprisingly prolific!
 Some people get more milk with their Haakaa than with their expensive electric breast pump.
 That's because the Haakaa takes advantage of the natural let-down reflex.
 Also, the suction on the nipple is strong enough to draw out more than the milk that would naturally leak from the breast.

 More milk sounds great but here is where lactation professionals worry:

-- Removing extra milk during a feed compromises the amount of milk available for baby when you switch to the other.
-If extra milk is removed during every feed, it can slow down growth and/or cause oversupply.
+- Removing extra milk during a feed can compromise the amount of milk available for baby when you switch breasts.
+If too much extra milk is removed during every feed, it can slow down growth and/or cause oversupply.

 - Milk that is drawn out passively has a low fat content.
 Many milk banks won't even accept it as donations.
 This means that baby might not get enough fat when this milk is fed to baby.
 It also means that fat may be left behind in the breast, which increases the risk of clogged ducts.

 - Haakaa-style silicone breast pumps connect to the breast with a flange, similar to regular breast pumps.
 This design strains the sensitive nipple/ areola area and can cause discomfort, especially if the fit isn't right.

-kindestCup is also a silicone breast pump but with some important differences compared to conventional silicone breast pumps.
+kindestCup is somewhat similar to a silicone breast pumps but with some important differences.

 kindestCup looks nothing like a conventional breast pump.
 The flange-less design and wide opening make make that it suctions to a wide area of breast tissue.
 Why does Haakaa hurt some people?
 Because all the suction is focused on the sensitive nipple/ areola area.
 Distributing suction over a wider area has two big advantages:

-- There is less suction at the nipple, so less milk is drawn from the breast. kindestCup captures the milk would have leaked naturally and not much more.
+- Suction is spread out over a wide area of breast tissue, so less milk is drawn from the nipple. kindestCup captures the milk would have leaked naturally and not much more.
 This means that baby gets a full meal once you switch breasts.
-The idea here is to feed the baby, not the freezer and to maintain a healthy milk supply that matches your baby's needs.
+The idea here is to feed the baby, not the freezer and maintain a healthy milk supply that matches your baby's needs.